ensamblador/sagemaker-stable-difussionXL-demo/README.md

     SDXL.WSwebsocket = wss://yyyyyyy.execute-api.us-east-1.amazonaws.com/dev
     SDXL.wwwWebsite = zzzzz.cloudfront.net
     ```
-4. Update Web app with the new APIs and re-deploy that.
+4. Update Web app with the fresh APIs and re-deploy that.

-    Well, grab the two API url from outputs (here in the cli or you can go to the cloudformation stack outputs) and use that in `sd-display-app/src/apis.js`.
-Those are the new deployed APIs:
+    Well, grab the two API url from the output (here in the cli or you can go to the cloudformation stack outputs) and use that in `sd-display-app/src/apis.js` :

     ```js
     const APIS = {